-Located in the “hurricane belt” and surrounded by several tectonic plates, the Caribbean region is regularly battered by disasters.
+Located in the “hurricane belt” and surrounded by several tectonic plates, the Caribbean region is regularly struck by natural hazards.
 The annual hurricane season sees extreme storms affecting thousands of people.
 The Caribbean is also prone to droughts, volcanic eruptions, tsunamis, floods, landslides, mudslides, earthquakes, and recurrent epidemics, including cholera, zika, and dengue.

 Despite significant advances on strengthening disaster management systems, gaps persist in disaster preparedness, response capacity, regional coordination, protection and inclusion of vulnerable groups.
 Moreover, increasing displacement trends exacerbate challenges in this vulnerable region, particularly those triggered by crises in Venezuela and Haiti.
 The protection of displaced and migrant populations is a priority.